Healthier Loaded Baked Potato Soup

 3. Cook the Onions and Garlic

 Add the diced onions, garlic, and spices to the bacon fat with a little bit of olive oil and cook until the onions are soft, around 5 minutes.
-This soup has a nice kick to it, so if you are sensitive to spiciness, reduce the red and black pepper.
+This soup has a hint of spiciness to it, so if you are sensitive to heat then reduce the red and black pepper.

 You are almost there!
-Add the diced potatoes, chicken bone broth, green onions and chives, and bring the pot to boil, and then simmer on low heat for 20-30 minutes.
+Add the diced potatoes, chicken bone broth, green onions and chives, and bring the pot to boil over high heat.
+Reduce the heat to low and simmer for 20-30 minutes.
 I like to keep the pot simmering for a few hours to let the onions really flavor the broth and potatoes.

 Remember: Don’t add the dairy here!
 This will cause curdling and will change the texture of the soup.